archywillhe/Template-Butler/README.md

 Fermions.quark("TemplateName",["codeblock1","codeblock2"]);
 ```

-It would call `codeblock1` and `codeblock2` when `Template.TemplateName` is rendered.
+This would call `codeblock1` and `codeblock2` when `Template.TemplateName` is rendered.

-You can also pass the entire object as parameter without giving it a string identifier.
+You can also pass the object as parameter without giving it a string identifier.
 ```javascript
 var electron = Fermions.lepton(function(){
     //some code here